MatheusOliveir4/algorithms/README.md

-# algorithms
+# Algorithms
-Study of general algorithms from the books -
+A study of general algorithms from the books:
+1. Introduction to Algorithms
+2. Algorithms Illuminated series